-The Row River water treatment plant was originally constructed with expansion capabilities in mind.
-The first phase improvements that were completed in 1992 included the installation of only one (1) treatment unit capable of treating 2 million gallons of water per day.
-The new improvements, completed in 2008, for the current expansion phase replaced the 2 million gallon a day sand filtration unit with membrane treatment units that can treat 4 million gallons a day.
+The recent improvements to the Row River Water Treatment Plant, that were completed in 2008, replaced the 2 million gallon a day rapid sand filtration unit with microfiltration membrane treatment units that can treat 4 million gallons a day.
 The ultimate build-out of the plant is 8 million gallons a day.